 7. Make sure you are clear about health and safety

-Insurance – Hopefully the organisation your working with or the venue itself will be covered by public liability insurance.
+Insurance – Hopefully the organisation you’re working with or the venue itself will be covered by public liability insurance.
 However, check beforehand, especially to make sure it’ll cover your events activities.

 Method statement – You might also benefit from having a method statement, which is a sequence of steps taken to complete a task for the event in a safe manner.
 The method statement should also include any potential risks and hazards in the step-by-step guide, to ensure it’s done safely.

 Accessibility – To try to make your event as accessible as possible, take time to see how you can best achieve that.
 This isn’t just about disabled people being able to join the event, but also stuff like dietary needs when relevant.
 Luckily, Time to Change has provided 15 questions you can ask yourself and your group to try to make your event as accessible as possible.